loopbackio/loopback.io/pages/en/lb4/Using-components.md

 One of the many ways LoopBack 4 allows for extensibility is through Components.
 A Component makes it easy for independent developers to contribute additional features to LoopBack.
-Components provide a package that allows you to extend your Application.
+Components serve as a vehicle to group extension contributions such as Context Bindings and various Artifacts to allow easier extensibility of your Application.

-A typical LoopBack component is an [npm](https://www.npmjs.com) package exporting a Component class whih can be added to your application.
+A typical LoopBack component is an [npm](https://www.npmjs.com) package exporting a Component class which can be added to your application.

 ```ts
 import { RestApplication } from "@loopback/rest";